 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.

 A training workshop was provided in June 2018 to provide an overview of value-based incentive programs.

 Please provide information about network activities in your state to support Flex Program activities.

 Louisiana CAHs do not have a formal network.
-Web-based quarterly meetings as part of the MBQIP support provided by Rural Health Solutions provide an informal opportunity for hospitals to share ideas and request assistance on similar challenges.
+Web-based quarterly meetings as part of the Medicare Beneficiary Quality Improvement Project (MBQIP) support, provided by the Rural Quality Improvement Technical Assistance (RQITA) team, provide an informal opportunity for hospitals to share ideas and request assistance on similar challenges.

 Please describe how your state Flex Program has enhanced its use of data in the past year.

 After a failed attempt at providing a remote data extract service through the Small Rural Hospital Improvement Program (SHIP) program activities, the Louisiana Flex Program was able to initiate a new effort for supporting hospitals to collect data more accurately and efficiently.
 A software program (HORSE) is being made available to the hospitals that will work with their billing programs to randomly select charts and perform the bulk of data abstraction for outpatient and inpatient measures.